PaloAltoNetworks/pan-iot-security-python/doc/paniot.rst

 DESCRIPTION
 ===========

- The paniot.api module defines the IotApi class, which provides an interface to the Palo Alto Networks IoT Security API.
+ The paniot module defines the IotApi class, which provides an interface to the Palo Alto Networks IoT Security API.

  IotApi provides an interface to the following IoT Security API requests: